Shippable/docs/sources/index.md

 We believe achieving Continuous Delivery through DevOps is a journey that needs a systematic approach.
 The idea is to automate the different buckets of DevOps activities mentioned above in a structured manner.

 As a result, we have structured our documentation to mimic DevOps use case buckets.
-You can choose to embark on this journey across any or all of these buckets, depending on your organization needs.
-On the other hand, if you want to understand everything that the Platform offers you, there is a dedicated section that gives you an overview of everything the [Platform]() does and supports.
+You can choose to embark on this journey across any or all of these buckets, depending on what your organization needs.
+On the other hand, if you want to understand everything that the Platform does, there is a dedicated section that gives you an overview of the [Platform]().